What Is A Plus-Size Tummy Tuck?

 Talk to Our Doctors About a Plus Size Abdominoplasty

-We know that it can feel more than a little intimidating to even consider making an appointment to discuss a high BMI abdominoplasty.
+We know it can feel more than a little intimidating even to consider making an appointment to discuss a high-BMI abdominoplasty.
 Many patients plus-sized women and men have not been treated with the respect and consideration they deserve while researching whether or not a tummy tuck is right for them.
-Our goal at Panacea is to ensure that you are always comfortable, from your first consultation to your final follow-up appointment.
+Our goal at Panacea is to ensure you are always comfortable, from your first consultation to your final follow-up appointment.